Oesophagostomum: Clinical presentation in humans

 Lungs were emphysematous.
 Heart had evidence of hypertrophy in muscle, with some atheromatous patches along the aortic ring.
 Exterior of the small intestine was lined with several prominent tumors dark in color, 37 in total.
-Most of the tumors were found between the outside muscular layer and the bowel’s peritoneal covering of the bowel.
+Most of the tumors were found between the outside muscular layer and the bowel's peritoneal covering of the bowel.
 The tumors were generally small and varied in shape, from smooth ovular masses to flat button shapes to elongated masses akin to a leech; they were elevated by as much as 6 to 8 mm above the bowl surface.
 These nodules were found to contain one worm each, no more, no less.
 In the interior of the small intestine, twenty nodules were found along the walls, causing a discernible bulging of the mucous membrane.
 The caecum walls were irregularly thickened and dark in color, with three ovular tumors containing immature adult Oesophagostomum.
-Interior of the caecum was filled with rope-like opaque masses of rows of cystic tumors, which caused great thicking of the walls.
+Interior of the caecum was filled with rope-like opaque masses of rows of cystic tumors, which caused great thickening of the walls.
 Examination of the exterior of the ascending colon revealed the formation of thick adhesions spanning the whole length of the colon; these adhesions were filled with fat, enlarged glands and omental tissue.
 Underneath were a multitude of small cystic tumors that ruptured upon disturbance of the adhesion, disclosing small worms.
 The interior of the colon was most affected, with tumors of widely varying shapes and sizes occupying the walls and floor of the gut, causing as much as 5 mm of thickening of colon walls.